-I’ve attempted suicide three times.
+I’ve tried to end my life three times.
 Unfortunately, I’m not alone in this distinction.

 The World Health Organization estimates that over 800,000 people die by suicide every year – that’s one person every 40 seconds.
 Suicide accounted for 1.4% of all deaths worldwide in 2012, making it the 15th leading cause of death, and the second leading killer among 15-29-year-olds globally in the same year.

 In the United States, the American Foundation for Suicide Prevention reports that 117 persons take their lives every day on average.
 For every death, there are 25 attempts.

 September is National Suicide Prevention Awareness Month with the goal of promoting resources and awareness around suicide prevention, how you can help others and how to talk about suicide without increasing the risk of harm.

 Suicidal thoughts can affect anyone regardless of age, gender or background.
 A 2006 study of 26,000 college students showed that over half had considered suicide at some point.
 Eighteen percent of the undergraduates had thought seriously about it.

 When I tell my experiences, I often get a “me too” story from people relaying that they found themselves in a similar dark, hopeless place at one time in their life.
 By sharing our stories, we can take away some of the shame and help each other accept ourselves and heal.

 Just thinking about suicide is fairly common.
 Taking the thoughts seriously is an indication that someone needs help.